nimit95/AndroidProjectStructure/Readme.md

                 * **[Andorid Manifest](./AndroidDemo/app/src/main/AndroidManifest.xml)**

-                    It is most important file for an Android App.Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
+                    It is the most important file for an Android App.Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 In an app Java or resource files are optional.
-Apps that runs as service don't have any resource associated.
-Apps like launcher pack does not have any java files associated to them.
+Apps that run as service don't have any resource associated.
+Apps like launcher pack do not have any java files associated with them.
 But each of them has manifest attached to them.
-                    It is neccessary to have a manifest for valid android application.
+                    It is necessary to have a manifest for a valid android application.
                     It contains tags like application(So OS identify it as android application), package name, label (Name of application on launcher)

                 * **java**